History of Provence: The Franks and Arabs in Provence (7th-9th century)

 When the successors of Charlemagne began to quarrel and divide the empire, the troubles of Provence began again.
 Invaders came by sea to raid the coast and the Rhône Valley.
 In 838 Marseille was captured and devastated by Arab pirates, who destroyed the Abbey of Saint Victor.
 In 849 the city was attacked again, this time by Byzantine pirates.
 Arles was pillaged in 842 but resisted an Arab attack in 850.
 During the same period, a band of Normans arrived by sea from the Atlantic and settled in the Camargue, using it as a base to raid the towns on the coast and in the Rhône Valley.

 In 855, following the death of the Carolinian Emperor Lothair I, a distinctive kingdom was briefly created for his third son Charles (d.
 863), encompasing the Lower Burgundy with Provence.
 The realm was composed of the lands between the Rhône, the Alps and the Mediterranean, and reached north as far as Uzès, Viviers and Lyon.

 The Carolingian Empire continued to disintegrate as the successors quarreled.
-When the Emperor Charles the Bald died in 879, his brother-in-law, Boso of Provence (also known as Boson) brought together the high clergy and the principal counts of southeast France at Mantaille, near Vienne, and had himself declared King of Provence.
+Two years after the death of the Emperor Charles the Bald in 877, his brother-in-law, Boso of Provence (also known as Boson) brought together the high clergy and the principal counts of southeast France at Mantaille, near Vienne, and had himself declared King of Provence.
 He was immediately challenged by the other Carolingian rulers because he was not of Carolingian blood, and had to flee into the mountains of Diois, but refused to renounce the throne.
 The situation was confused until he died in 887, and his widow, Ermengarde, who was of Carolingian blood, had their son Louis adopted by the Emperor Charles the Fat.
 This solved the problem of legitimacy and succession; Louis was crowned King of an independent kingdom of Provence in 890.